Kevin Bridges: Stand-up

 In 2015, Bridges embarked on his third stand-up tour of the UK, A Whole Different Story.
 The tour saw Bridges sell over 500,000 tickets across 145 dates, including 16 sold-out shows at The Hydro in Glasgow.
 During the tour, he recorded his third DVD, which went on to sell over 300,000 copies, including 40,000 in its first week, outselling fellow comedians Michael McIntyre and John Bishop.

 Bridges became disillusioned with stand-up after his 145-night tour in 2015.
-After having a discussion with his dad, he decided to take a sabbatical from performing.
+After having a discussion with his father, he decided to take a sabbatical from performing.
 During this period he moved to Spain and was eventually inspired by the freedom he had to return to stand-up.
 When Bridges returned from Spain, he did "three or four" unannounced work-in-progress gigs to test out his new material.

 After over a year away from stand-up, Bridges returned in 2018 with The Brand New Tour, which included a record 19 sold-out nights at The Hydro.
 Bridges was awarded the 'Gie it Laldy' award by the CEO of the Scottish Event Campus, in recognition for playing forty-six shows across the SEC Centre and The Hydro.
 He has also sold more tickets for the Scottish Event Campus than any other solo artist.
 His Brand New Tour was also voted the UK's Ticket of the Year in a poll conducted by Ticketmaster.
 Bridges is the first comedian to top the annual poll voted for by Ticketmaster customers.